itsumura-h/nim-allographer/documents/schema_builder.md

 `>> DROP TABLE users`

 ## Migration history
-allographer generate `.migration.json`.
+allographer generate `_migrations` table in your database.
 It has migration history data which have hash key generated a query.

 ```nim